shauryasawai/Health_Model/readme.md

-# 🩺 Healthigrity — Health Screening Score
+# 🩺 Healthigrity (Health Screening Score)

-Healthigrity looks at a person's medical test results and estimates how likely they are to have each of seven common conditions — **heart disease, cardiovascular risk, diabetes, kidney disease, liver disease, thyroid disorder, and anaemia** — then combines those into one easy-to-read **overall health score (0–100)**.
+Healthigrity looks at a person's medical test results and estimates how likely they are to have each of seven common conditions **heart disease, cardiovascular risk, diabetes, kidney disease, liver disease, thyroid disorder, and anaemia** - then combines those into one easy-to-read **overall health score (0–100)**.

 > ⚠️ **This is a screening estimate, not a diagnosis.** It is meant to point